krhyyme/krhyyme.github.io/_posts/Insights from working as a data scientist.md

 personalization, operations research, demand forecasting, and survey analysis work.
 In addition, this doesn't capture the range of machine learning / data science engineering roles that focus on deploying and maintaining models in production.

 Each domain can require a unique mix of technical and soft skill sets.
-This is why it's hard to take the what is a  "real data scientist" articles seriously.
-There is a diversity of skill sets that match the diversity of application domains.
-And often, successful analysts/software engineers who have worked in these domains since before popularization of data science don't fit the conventional image of a data scientist that you see described in the blogosphere or on Twitter.
+This is why it's hard to take discussions on what constitutes a "real data scientist" seriously.
+There are a diversity of skill sets that match the diversity of application domains.
+And often, successful analysts/software engineers who have worked in these domains since before the popularization of data science don't fit conventional images of data scientists you see described in the blogosphere or on Twitter.

-My recommendation to my friend was to identify what domains excite you and fill any identified skill gaps.
+My recommendation is to identify what domains excite you and fill any identified skill gaps.
 Then chase interesting work wherever it leads regardless of job title or whether someone online thinks its "real data science."

 ### Good code is organized code

-Software engineering is almost entirely about managing complexity.
+A big part of software engineering is managing complexity to ensure code bases are maintainable and reliable.
 Especially, when it comes to managing machine learning or statistical modeling pipelines.
 When I hear the term "good code" used in my professional life it often means the code base is: